MattiaSarti/transformer-from-scratch/README.md

 # transformer-from-scratch
 ## How I Reimplemented the Original Transformer [1] from Scratch
-An exercise to learn about NLP: a PyTorch implementation that followed an already existing one [2] - with some small differences, though - to prove myself I could build a Transformer from scratch and train it.
-After gaining theoretical intuition behind the architecture logic [3], I went through every line of code [2] and the respective docs, reproducing such steps while adundantly documenting and testing - and, sometimes, customizing - them.
+An exercise to learn about NLP: a PyTorch implementation that followed an already existing one [2] - with some small differences, though - to prove myself I could build a Transformer from scratch and train it.\ After gaining theoretical intuition behind the architecture logic [3], I went through every line of code [2] and the respective docs, reproducing such steps while customizing, testing and adundantly documenting them.

 ### Insights:
 I was mostly interested in the architecture, but following [2] I also trained it on the German-to-English translation task of the IWSLT 2016 dataset to see it work:\